How to structure your thematic PhD literature review in three clear steps

 It is usually evidence that you are engaging deeply with complex material - without a strong structural container.

-Once you move from collecting studies to organising debates, your review shifts from accumulation to argument.
+Once you move from collecting studies to organising debates, your review shifts up a gear from accumulation to argument.

 That is the moment it becomes doctoral.